morethanmaps/morethanmaps.github.io/mangrove-gulf-workshop.md

 # Mangrove Dieback in the Gulf of Carpentaria

+- More than half the world's species of mangroves are found in Australia.

 <figure style="margin-left: auto; margin-right: auto; text-align: center;">
     <img src="{{site.url}}/assets/images/mangrove-gulf-title.png" class="img-fluid">
     <!-- <figcaption><code>Overview</code> image of mangrove dieback in the Gulf of Carpentaria.</figcaption> -->